setrar/dsp/tools/octave/Butterworth-low-pass-filter.md

 # Filtering a time-series in Octave/Sciplot

 First create some points for a time series.
-In this case we'll create one second of random data sampled at 44 kHz.
+In this case we'll create one second of random data sampled at `44 kHz`.

 ```octave
 sampling_t = 1/44000;